ImageMagick/Usage-Markdown/canvas/index.md

 [![\[IM Output\]](gradient_snow_scape.jpg)](gradient_snow_scape.jpg)

 > ![](../img_www/warning.gif)![](../img_www/space.gif)
-> As of IM v6.3.1 the algorithm used to generate gradients now produce a perfect gradients, such that all the pixels of each row in an image being assigned the same color.
+> As of IM v6.3.1 the algorithm used to generate gradients now produces perfect gradients, such that all the pixels of each row in an image are assigned the same color.
 > That is one color per row.
 >
-> Before this version the "`gradient:`" operator worked by ignoring the width of the image, and just assigning the next increment of color, going row-by-row from top-left corner to the bottom-right of the image.
+> Before this version, the "`gradient:`" operator worked by ignoring the width of the image, and just assigning the next increment of color, going row-by-row from top-left corner to the bottom-right of the image.
 >
-> As a result the gradient was a predominately vertical gradient, just as it is now, but not a perfect one.
+> As a result, the gradient was a predominantly vertical gradient, just as it is now, but not a perfect one.
 > Usually this fact was only important in special case such as test images, and for use in [Image Mapping](../mapping/#intro).

 ## Radial Gradients {#radial-gradient}